 Overview

-What does (re)creating good livelihood systems for fire resilient communities look like?
+What does (re)creating good livelihood systems for fire resilient communities and landscapes look like?

-Helping landscapes and communities become fire resilient requires ongoing work.
+Fostering fire-resilient landscapes and communities requires ongoing work.
 This includes civic efforts like advocacy, education, and governance, as well as field work like stewarding lands and food systems (including prescribed and cultural burning), managing wildfires, and retrofitting the built environment.
 There are increasing calls for large-scale investments in workforce development to meet these needs.

 Workforce discussions often leave out historical contexts, projected changes, and the perspectives of current and future workers and practitioners who are working on or toward fire resilience.
 Workforce development initiatives can perpetuate colonial and extractive labor practices that continue to harm workers, communities, and ecosystems.
-Collaborative research led by FireGeneration Collaborative and the Ecosystem Workforce Program, characterizes and reimagines the workforces supporting fire resilience in the western U.S.
+Collaborative research led by the Ecosystem Workforce Program and FireGeneration Collaborative, characterizes and reimagines the workforces supporting fire resilience in the western U.S.

 Our Approach